choria-io/website/docs/content/reference/nats/index.md

 A MCollective Connector plugin for the [NATS](https://nats.io/) middleware broker designed to work within a configured Choria setup.

-It's goals are to be secure by default while requiring almost no configuration, it only supports TLS and it only supports doing verified TLS connections to the broker.
-You cannot disable this.

-This plugin uses the nats rubygem which unfortunately needs Event Machine.
-So you might need compilers on your nodes to install that.

-## Basic Setup

 {{% notice tip %}}
 After installing MCollective Choria this plugin is already completely deployed.
 This page is for reference only.
 {{% /notice %}}

+It's goals are to be secure by default while requiring almost no configuration, it only supports TLS and it only supports doing verified TLS connections to the broker.
+You cannot disable this.

+## Basic Setup

 In your mcollective config files you should enable this plugin: